somnambulist-tech/phppm-phar/README.md

 In addition the following additional bootstrappers are included:

- * `SymfonyFlexApp`
+ * `Symfony4`

-   General bootstrapper for SF Flex based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
+   General bootstrapper for SF 4+ based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
 If not found, `AppKernel` and `App\Kernel` will be used as fallbacks.

- * `SymfonyFlexApi`

-   A special bootstrapper that completely ignores doing anything with sessions.
-   As of 2018-08-06 this is functionally the same as the App adapter.

-These extend from the base Symfony bootstrapper.
+   Unlike the standard Symfony bootstrap, this one can handle .env.local and other overrides.

 In addition: the env var APP_ENV is checked, and if `Symfony\Component\Dotenv\Dotenv` is available, the default .env file will be loaded before the Kernel is booted.